Are synonyms important in academic English?

 It’s very important that correct words are selected when communicating if one wishes to be understood.
 This is particularly true for non-native speakers of English who haven’t had years of language immersion in which to build mental dictionaries of successful vocabulary and definitions.
 While such non-natives may understand that accurate word selection is based on a comprehensive knowledge of word morning, they may not realise that ‘meaning’ in grammatical terms also implies aspects such as the formality of a word (its register), the words it combines with (its collocation), its multiple meanings (its ploysemes) and its contexts-of-use.

-This short course on antonyms and synonyms focuses specifically on the accurate selection of words which have either similar or opposite meanings, which is an important topic for EAP students.
+This short reader on antonyms and synonyms focuses specifically on the accurate selection of words which have either similar or opposite meanings, which is an important topic for EAP students.
 This is because a wrong selection here when writing an essay or presentation can significantly affect the coherence of your writing – and therefore also your grade.
-If you wish to improve this aspect of your English ability, study the following two lessons about synonyms (Lesson 1) and antonyms (Lesson 2) carefully and then unlock, download and complete our Lesson 1 to 2 worksheets.
+If you wish to improve this aspect of your English ability, study the following two chapters about synonyms (Chapter 1) and antonyms (Chapter 2) carefully and then unlock, download and complete our Chapter 1 to 2 worksheets.

 What is a synonym?